One Thing Every Good River Trip Needs: Great Tunes.

 Why is Music Better on the River

-Obviously, music takes more affect when the listener has time to reflect, but that’s not all that is happening in this environment.
+Obviously, music takes more affect when the listener has time to reflect during their river trips, but that’s not all that is happening in this environment.
 The atmosphere already lends health properties to decrease your stress and lift your mood before the first note of any music hits your ears.
 This is tremendously beneficial to a heightened experience of listening.
 Additionally, the purposes for why you’re out there in the first place – for adventure, a chance to unplug, to discover – all these input themselves into the songs and anthems of your river trip.
 These tunes will also carry with them the positive connotations instituted during these river outings back to your busy day to day grind, and inevitable back onto the water when you return.

 We enjoy concerts in the park, campfire serenades, and music when we walk, run, hike, and bike.
 Astronauts have even listened to music while in space.
 Yes, quiet is good.
 But listening to music is also good.
 Combine the two and you get The Sound of Silence.
 Doubly good.

 Getting away from the stresses of life doesn’t include ridding yourself of the music influencing you.
 It’s opposite in fact.
 It is all inclusive to the influential music that has helped define you and anchor you where you’re at in this moment of time.
-Blasting down the river belting “We are the champions” enhances your experience and strengthens the memories you log away.
+Blasting down the river trips belting “We are the champions” enhances your experience and strengthens the memories you log away.
 So, belt away.
 Sing your little heart out and ride the waves.